Nero-Link/registration/README.md

 # Simple Registration and Login app

 This app allows you to register an email and password, which is saved to Firebase, and then login using these details.

-# Simple Registration and Login app

-This app allows you to register an email and password, which is saved to Firebase, and then login using these details.